 “Normies” vs. Addicts

-The difference between addicts and casual drug users (people in recovery call them “normies”) is that addicts use drugs as medicine while “normies” use drugs for fun.
+The difference between casual drug users and addicts (“normies” vs. addicts) is that addicts use drugs as medicine while “normies” use drugs for fun.

 Here’s a news flash: for most people, using drugs is fun, at least initially.
 Considering the hundreds of millions of dollars spent every year drilling that precise message into the public mind by the liquor and beer industries, it’s rarely conceded for illegal drugs.
 But it’s fun to get high on drugs just like it’s fun to have a couple beers.
 Having a toke or a martini or a line of coke makes people feel better, happier, hipper, smarter, more attractive, more sociable, less inhibited.
 More fun.
 That’s why I did it.